Blumlaut/EasyAdmin-docs/docs/discordbot.md

 Unlike the EasyAdmin gui, the bot permissions are all contained within the `easyadmin.bot` category, this allows restricting groups to have to do actions on the server, instead of using discord, where exact actions may not be reproducable due to changing usernames.

-a list of current permissions is:
+A list of current permissions is:

 ```
 easyadmin.bot.add_ace